-If you have a diet that includes high protein or are trying to gain muscle mass, drinking more water is an important component.
+If you have a diet that includes high protein or if you are trying to gain muscle mass, drinking more water is an important component.
 Adding juice to the mix helps to replace the water loss in the process and allows you to get as much protein as you need to keep your body going.

 Water and Intermittent Fasting